smithc36-tcd/hpc-group/assignment_two/report.md

 Standard deviation of running time for 20 runs: 0.016917 seconds
 ```

-**Prepare a speed-up plot varying the number of threads: 1,32,64, and 128.**
+**3. Prepare a speed-up plot varying the number of threads: 1,32,64, and 128.**

 ![Graph of execution time against thread count on Dardel](dftw/graph_two.png)